MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/innovate.md

 - Data and innovation anywhere

   Using application portability lets data live where it makes the most sense for your users.
 Applications can follow the data.
 This approach encourages data democratization and application innovation.
-Azure Arc for data and Azure Arc for Kubernetes offer management consistency when applications and data move to various environments.
+Azure Arc enabled data services and Azure Arc enabled Kubernetes offer management consistency when applications and data move to various environments.
 This approach allows developers to focus more on the app and the data, instead of the cloud or infrastructure.

 - Modernize your datacenter

   Modernizing your datacenter allows workloads to evolve and modernize to use Azure-native tools.
 This approach can accelerate development for even the most extensively governed workloads.
-Use Azure Application Services for Kubernetes with Arc or Azure Stack HCI to abstract out datacenter dependencies.
+Use Azure Application Service for Kubernetes with Arc or Azure Stack HCI to abstract out datacenter dependencies.
 This approach allows teams to build for cloud capabilities without leaving the datacenter.

 - Application platforms for the edge